raoulmoise/devops-homelab/containers/qbittorrent/README.md

 ## 🧠 Tips

-- Use Homepage dashboard to link and monitor this service
+- Use the Homepage dashboard to link and monitor this service

 > This is part of my larger [`homelab`](https://github.com/raoulmoise/homelab)